 At least once a month, vacuum or clean around the motor compartment.

 Once you’ve unplugged the treadmill, check the owner’s manual so that you can open the compartment that houses the motor.
 This will also provide guidelines for the best way for you to clean the motor compartment.

 Vacuum carefully to remove dust and debris that may have gotten to the motor.
 If you don’t want to use the vacuum cleaner, then you can use a lint-free cloth to wipe and remove any dust.

 While you’re cleaning, you can always use the vacuum cleaner to clean under the treadmill as well.
 Once you’re done, close the motor compartment, plug the treadmill in and let it run for a minute.

 I know it may seem like a lot of hard work to take care of your treadmill, but it’s worth it in the long run.
 Even if you’re the only person using the treadmill at home, you should clean it after every use.
 This will benefit both you and the treadmill.

 Wiping down the deck and belt surface will remove any moisture that could be the perfect breeding ground for bacteria, which can lead to any number of illnesses or infections.
-Sweat contains salt, acids and water which can damage or erode the treadmill.
+Sweat contains salt, acids and water, which can damage or corrode the treadmill.

-If you use the built-in heart rate sensors, you’d need to clean them regularly too, as the build-up of the oils from hands and dust can interrupt the signal.
+If you use the built-in heart rate sensors, clean them regularly too, as the build-up of oils from hands and dust can interrupt the signal.
 This can lead to inaccurate readings of your heart rate while exercising.

 You should also check the manufacturer’s manual, as often under the warranty they’ll state something like, “This warranty shall NOT apply to the following: Failure to provide reasonable and necessary maintenance as outlined in the Owner’s Manual.”